 Uninsured motorist coverage

-Illinois also requires all drivers carry uninsured motorist (UM) bodily injury coverage, which helps safeguard you and your passengers from paying hospital bills related to a collision with an uninsured driver.
+Illinois also requires all drivers carry uninsured motorist (UM) bodily injury coverage, which can help safeguard you and your passengers from paying hospital bills related to a collision with an uninsured driver.
 This coverage can also protect you in hit-and-run situations.

 All residents in the Land of Lincoln must carry UM coverage at the following minimum limits:

-- $20,000 of uninsured motorist bodily injury coverage per person
+- $20,000 of uninsured motorist bodily injury per person

-- $40,000 of uninsured motorist bodily injury coverage per incident
+- $40,000 of uninsured motorist bodily injury per incident

-Underinsured motorist (UIM) bodily injury coverage helps pay for accident-related medical bills for you and your passengers if someone without sufficient liability coverage limits hits you.
+Underinsured motorist (UIM) bodily injury coverage can help pay for accident-related medical bills for you and your passengers if someone without sufficient liability coverage limits hits you.
 You may also be required to purchase UIM coverage if you buy UM coverage limits higher than the state-required minimums.

-Adding these optional coverages to your Chicago auto insurance policy offers you extra monetary security if you ever need to file a claim.
+Adding these extra protections to your Chicago auto insurance policy offers you extra monetary security if you ever need to file a claim.
 Here's a sampling of what we offer:

 - CarMatch Rental Coverage®

 Plus, you can get personalized coverage options from Esurance's super-smart CoverageMyWay™, which remembers everything you tell it during your online quote.
-After all, you want a policy fit for you, not someone sorta like you.
+After all, you want a policy tailored to you, not someone sorta like you.